 - Appropriately classify information regarding whether it is sensitive

-- Store safely on SAI-approved file server
+- Store safely on SAI-approved file server, or on a laptop or desktop secured as described above

 - Review regularly according to retention schedule approved by appropriate data steward